smantic/blog/content/posts/context.md

 So far in all of the examples we have a function that has a context provided to it.
 This is because the idea of context is that it starts at the beginning of your process.
 When that is depends on what you are doing.

-If you are just running a program that needs to cancel when an interrupt is received then you will start with `context.Background()` and attach the necessary signals to the context in the main thread.
+If you are running a program that needs to cancel when an interrupt is received then you will start with `context.Background()` and attach the necessary signals to the context in the main thread.